wecodemore/grunt-githooks/README.md

 // Some code run after Grunt starts
 ```

-The markers get automatically inserted when the plugin appends code, so hooks get updated cleanly the next time you run `grunt githooks`.
+The markers get automatically inserted when the plugin appends code, so hooks
+get updated cleanly the next time you run `grunt githooks`.

 #### Customising hook output

 By default, the plugin generate NodeJS scripts for the hooks.
+Reasoning behind
-Reasonning behind this is that creating Shell scripts won't work well for people using Windows.
+this is that creating Shell scripts won't work well for people using Windows.
 Plus, NodeJS is already installed as Grunt kinda needs it.
-However, you're not tied to it and you can customise the generated script entirely.
-In case of a Shell script:
+However, you're not
+tied to it and you can customise the generated script entirely.
+In case of
+a Shell script:

 ```js
 grunt.initConfig({